mattways/attachs/README.md

 # Attachs

-Minimalistic toolkit to attach files to records.
+Seo friendly way to attach files to records in rails.

 ## Install